repinger/site/content/_index.md

 sdns://BAMAAAAAAAAAF1syMDAxOmRmMDoyN2I6OjI0MF06ODUzIEROvWe7g_iAezkh6TiskXi4gr1QqtsRIx8ETPXwjffOEmRucy5yZXBpbmdlci5teS5pZA
 ```

-## Why no plain DNS?
+## Why no *plain* DNS?

+Mainly due to [transparent DNS proxies](https://dnsleaktest.com/what-is-transparent-dns-proxy.html); a simple trick that will workaround the issue is to change the serving-port other than 53/{tcp,udp}.

-Largely due to [transparent DNS proxies](https://dnsleaktest.com/what-is-transparent-dns-proxy.html) in which sending unencrypted queries to a third-party DNS service defeats the purpose of secure DNS.
+Even with the aforementioned workaround, incoming and outcoming DNS queries are **still unencrypted** and anyone with the ability can snoop right in effortlessly.
+Sending unencrypted queries to a third-party DNS service defeats the whole purpose of secure DNS.